austonst/music-gen/README.md

 ##To-do
 There's really a lot of directions this could be taken.
 Here's a few ideas:

 * Motifs are currently created by choosing random notes near the last played note for random durations.
 Would motifs sound better if they started off as one note for the whole duration, then went through a series of splits and perturbations?
+Maybe generate a random Fourier series and sample it to get a motif's notes?
 * There is currently no tempo variance.
 How should that be accomplished without making listeners lose track of the beat?
 * Chord progressions are like motifs of their own.
 They shouldn't be completely random, but what sort of structure makes sense, and how do we avoid hard-coding in a limited amount of progressions which fails to capture the full range of music?
 * This only generates melodies.
 What about everything else?
 Harmonies?
 Accompanying chords?
 Introductions with some music before the real melody starts?